Solar Energy Jobs

 Solar energy markets are booming in the United States due to falling photovoltaic (PV) prices, strong consumer demand, available financing, and financial incentives from the federal government, states and utilities.
 Being employed in solar energy combines two opportunities into one job: helping the environment while working in a hands-on, in-the-field career.

-As solar power continues to provide a larger share of our country's (and the world's) energy needs, there will be a growing need for more solar technicians.
-This includes manufacturing workers to make solar panels, construction workers to build power plants, solar photovoltaic installers to install solar panels, and so on.1
+There is a growing need for more solar technicians, including manufacturing workers to make solar panels, construction workers to build power plants and solar photovoltaic installers to install solar panels.

 Other solar energy jobs might include repairing solar energy systems or working with architects or engineers as they design and install solar projects.
 Some solar energy technicians concentrate primarily on installing solar panels while those at small companies may do everything from sales to planning to wiring.
 Experienced installers in any size company may advance to lead installer, system designer, sales representative or other positions.

 Here is a partial list of job titles our solar energy technology graduates have earned:

 - Field Service Technician

 - Maintenance Technician